Use load balancing to distribute user requests among sets of instances.

 Global external load balancing

-- HTTP(S) load balancing distributes HTTP(S) traffic among groups of instances based on proximity to the user, request URL, or both.
+- HTTP(S) load balancing distributes HTTP(S) traffic among groups of instances based on proximity to the user, the requested URL, or both.

 - SSL Proxy load balancing distributes SSL traffic among groups of instances based on proximity to the user.